-Each of my painting series, whether it’s figurative, landscape, or abstract has a distinct focus.
+Each of my painting series, whether they are figurative, landscape, or abstract has a distinct focus.
 The landscapes are inspired by riverbanks, gardens and seasons in New Jersey, lakes in Minnesota and mountains and the Pacific Ocean in California.
+My most recent works, acrylic with mixed media, were influenced by the topography, expanse, movement, shapes and colors of the Western landscape.
 In the figurative series I return to a subject which has intrigued us humans since the beginning of our history, ourselves.
 Finally, I continued to be inspired by science and math, both the microscopic and the cosmos.

 Always, I am interested in exploring: what I see and how I portray it.
 My perceptions are abstracted as I interact and interpret what I paint.

 “We shall not cease from exploration